jcaccavo/TOA_pop_gen/README.md

 - **01_fastqc.sh**: bash script to check reads quality using fastqc.
 Output can then be compiled using multiqc
 - **02_AdapterTrimming.sh**: bash script to remove sequencing adapters
 - **02a_AdapterTrimming.sh**: alternative bash script to remove sequencing adapters.
 In this alternative script, the adapter sequence is adjusted for the Illumina Universal Adapter script, as opposed to the Nextera Transposase Sequence.
 - **03_Demultiplexing.sh**: bash script for demultiplexing.
-Should be run in a flexbar conda environment
+Should be run in a flexbar conda environment.
 - **Internal_indexes_LIB_P5**: P5 internal indexes (referred to in `03_Demultiplexing.sh`)
 - **Internal_indexes_LIB_P7**: P7 internal indexes (referred to in `03_Demultiplexing.sh`)
 - **04_Rename.sh**: bash script to rename demultiplexed files.
 Demultiplexing will have produced a lot of files, i.e., 2 reads x number of library pools x number of barcode combinations.
 Prepare renaming script using Excel following RenameIndividuals.xlsx example, and then replace the contents of the script uploaded here with your relevant input.